itzmeanjan/kodr/README.md

 For all the RLNC-based schemes I implement in **kodr** i.e. _{full RLNC, on-the-fly RLNC, sparse RLNC, generational RLNC, Caterpillar RLNC ...}_, I write respective examples on how exposed API can be used for *encoding, recoding & decoding* binary data.

+## Background

+For learning about RLNC you may want to go through my [post](https://itzmeanjan.in/pages/rlnc-in-depth.html).
+In **kodr**, I perform all finite field operations on GF(2\*\*8) --- which is seemingly a good fit, because I consider each byte to be a symbol of RLNC, which is a finite field elements --- 256 of them.
+Also speaking of performance & memory consumption, GF(2\*\*8) keeps a good balance between these.
+Working on higher field indeed decreases chance of ( randomly ) generating linearly dependent pieces, but requires more costly computation & if finite field operations are implemented in terms of addition/ multiplication tables then memory consumption increases to a great extent.
+On the other hand, working on GF(2) increases change of generating linearly dependent pieces, though with sophisticated design like Fulcrum codes, they can be proved to be beneficial.
+Another point is the higher the finite field, higher is the cost of storing random coding vectors --- because each element of coding vector ( read coding coefficient ) is a finite field element.

 ## Installation

 Assuming you have Golang (>=1.16) installed, add **kodr** as an dependency to your project, which uses *GOMOD* for dependency management purposes, by executing